castro-gzlz/TESS-cont/README.md

 #### Python through Jupyter Notebook

-*TESS-cont* can also be used via Jupyter Notebook (TESS-cont.ipynb).
-Similarly to the terminal version, you just need to select a configuration file (config_file) and run all cells.
+*TESS-cont* can also be used via Jupyter Notebook ([TESS-cont.ipynb](https://github.com/castro-gzlz/TESS-cont/blob/main/TESS-cont.ipynb)).
+Similarly to the terminal version, you just need to select a configuration file and run all cells.

 ## Usage examples